matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 ## andThen parser

-To actually parse more than one character, we want to create structure how the parser should continue when succesful or when it fails, by creating 2 more
+To actually parse more than one character, we want to create structure how the parser should continue when successful or when it fails, by creating 2 more
 parsers:

-- andThen (to chain a parser after a succesful first parser)
+- andThen (to chain a parser after a successful first parser)
 - orElse (to try an alternative parser after a failed attempt of the first parser)